 Covers straightening techniques including tension pulls/stress relief, metal finishing, metal shrinking and use of fillers.
-Emphasizes the identification, handling and replacement of parts such as adjustment
+Emphasizes the identification, handling and replacement of parts such as adjustment and alignment of bolt-on parts, fixed parts and accessories.
+Training covers the use of adhesives, sound deadeners and welding methods performed during repairs.

-ACT 1023 - Metal Finishing and Body Filling (3)Previously ACT 123

-Develops skills in metal finishing, metal shrinking, and the use of cosmetic fillers.
-Emphasis is placed on the use of proper tools required to perform these tasks, including use, selection and safety procedures for tools and equipment selected.
+ACT 1023 - Metal Finishing and Body Filling (3) Previously ACT 123 required to perform these tasks, including use, selection and safety procedures for tools and equipment selected.
 Paintless Dent Repair Tools will also be introduced in this course along with beginning level repair techniques.